Personality judgment: Effects on behavior

-Personality judgment not only influences perceptions of individuals, it also may influence the behavior of individuals being judged.
-This phenomenon is known as behavioral confirmation, and occurs when one's preconceived ideas about a person influence the behavior of the person.
+Personality judgment not only influences perceptions of individuals, but it also may influence the behavior of individuals being judged.
+This phenomenon is known as behavioral confirmation, and occurs when one's preconceived ideas about a person influence the behavior of that person.
 For example, if an individual is believed to be aggressive, one's behavior toward that individual may elicit an aggressive response, even if the individual is not typically aggressive.
 Behavioral confirmation may occur in a variety of settings, including classrooms and social interactions.
 Researchers have shown that when a male individual believes he is talking to an attractive woman over the phone, the woman will act more sociable and agreeable than if the male believes he is talking to an unattractive woman.
 This suggests that the woman's behavior in this situation is being influenced by the male's expectations concerning her appearance, rather than her actual personality characteristics.

 Cultural influences

 An additional determinant of the processes through which personality is judged and the accuracy of these judgments is culture.
 Typically, researchers report cross-cultural consistency in the judgment of personality.
 However, people from different types of cultures tend to find certain traits more easily identifiable than others, based on judging personality from facial characteristics of targets alone.
-For example, people from Western cultures are typically better able to identify the traits of extroversion and aggression than individuals from Eastern cultures.
+For example, people from Western cultures are typically better able to identify the traits of extroversion and aggression than are individuals from Eastern cultures.